Each season offers something special at North America's largest sand dunes, in southern Colorado

 To reserve a Great Sand Dunes campsite, visit the federal booking portal recreation.gov.
 Reservations can be made up to six months ahead.
 Dogs are permitted.
 For larger groups of between 18 and 40, you can reserve up to one-year ahead.

-For a more upscale “glamping” experience, check out the Rustic Rock Resort, located 19 miles from the park entrance.
+For a more upscale “glamping” experience, check out the Rustic Rock Resort 19 miles from the park entrance.
 And if you’d like to stay in a town with amenities, Alamosa is 30 miles southwest of the park: Alamosa Hotels and Motels.

-If you would like to splurge on a special experience, and let me emphasize SPLURGE, I recommend The Zapata Ranch, located Great Sand Sand Dunes park.
+If you want to splurge on a special Western-style experience, I recommend Zapata Ranch, located just four miles from Great Sand Sand Dunes Park.

-In summer, you can book stays with or without ranch activities and horseback riding — the latter requires a minimum three-night stay, and prices are inclusive of breakfast and dinner, and the food is delicious.
-You could easily and happily fill three days here, and if you are looking for an authentic western ranch experience with fantastic food, this would make a wonderful holiday.
-The ranch is open March through October in 2021.
+In summer, you can book stays with or without ranch activities and horseback riding — the latter requires a minimum three-nights.
+Prices are inclusive of breakfast and dinner, and the food is delicious.
+You could easily and happily fill several days here, and if you are looking for an authentic western ranch experience with fantastic food, this is it.
+The ranch is open March through October.